Oil prices continue to fall following OPEC+ output raise

 Russia oil buyer sanctions in focus

-Still, oil marked some gains last week after Trump threatened to impose even more sanctions on Russian oil over the country’s long-running war with Ukraine.
+Still, oil marked some gains last week after Trump threatened to impose even more severe sanctions on Russian oil in an attempt to coax Moscow to end the country’s long-running war with Ukraine.

 Trump repeated this threat on Monday.